In the introductory lecture on language and the brain, I cited the following passage from the Bible (Psalm 137, verses 5-6):

 e.
 The psalmist believes that without the ability to speak, he will not be able to write (his right hand will "forget its skill").

-In the video on the brain and language, there was a segment on using PET (Positron Emission Tomography) scans to directly observe the active areas of the brain as it performs certain tasks (see APS reader, page 106).
+In the video on the brain and language, there was a segment on using PET (Positron Emission Tomography) scans to directly observe the active areas of the brain as it performs certain tasks.
 Here are pictures of three scans from the video.

 WHICH OF THE FOLLOWING TASKS WOULD BE MOST LIKELY TO RESULT IN THE ACTIVATION SEEN IN SCAN 1?

 a.
 Lying quietly with no visual or auditory stimuli.

 b.
 Just looking at words flashed on the screen.

 c.
 Looking at a blank screen and hearing words.

 d.
 Just repeating words flashed on the screen.